KnpLabs/php-github-api/README.md

 - Thanks to [Rolf van de Krol](http://github.com/rolfvandekrol) for his countless contributions.
 - Thanks to [Nicolas Pastorino](http://github.com/jeanvoye) for his contribution on the Pull Request API.
 - Thanks to [Edoardo Rivello](http://github.com/erivello) for his contribution on the Gists API.
+- Thanks to [Miguel Piedrafita](https://github.com/m1guelpf) for his contribution to the v4 & Apps API.

 Thanks to GitHub for the high quality API and documentation.